 The fee includes access to all theoretical courses in the Criti.co platform, participation in the practical workshops with vegan lunch on site, and administrative support.

-The fee does not include travel costs to Porto from your place of residence, accommodation during the workshop, meals offsite, nor health insurance.
+The fee does not include the certificate issuing fee, travel costs to Porto from your place of residence, accommodation during the workshop, meals offsite, nor health insurance.

 You’ll need to show proof of your health insurance to participate in the hands-on workshop.